Principality of Murom

+The Principality of Murom (Муромское княжество) was a Russian principality.
+Its capital was the city of Murom.

-The Principality of Murom (Муромское княжество), also referred to as the Principality of Murom-Ryazan (Муромо-Рязанское княжество) until the mid-12th century, was a Russian principality with its capital at Murom.
-It became a separate principality in 1127.
-Murom was later incorporated into the Grand Principality of Moscow in 1392.
+In 1127, it became a separate principality and was known as the Principality of Murom-Ryazan (Муромо-Рязанское княжество) until the mid-12th century.
+The Principality of Ryazan subsequently separated from it, and Murom was eventually incorporated into the Grand Principality of Moscow in 1392.

 History

 Origins

 Murom appears to have been an important Finnic settlement in the 9th century, with an archaeologically noticeable Scandinavian presence from the 10th century, as evidenced by Frankish swords, a tortoiseshell brooch and a sword chape.
 Slavic elements, particularly the Vyatichi, began to penetrate the region during the early Kievan period.

 The Primary Chronicle alleges that Murom came under the control of the Rus' in the 9th century.
 Gleb Vladimirovich, son of Vladimir the Great, ruled the appanage principality of Murom in the early 11th century.
 In 1054, Yaroslav the Wise bequeathed the Principality of Chernigov to his second eldest surviving son, along with Murom and Ryazan.
 The principality was recognized as a family possession of Sviatoslav's sons.
 However, from 1077 to 1097, it changed hands seven times, usually alternating between Sviatoslav's sons and Vladimir Monomakh.

 Following the Council of Liubech in 1097, Chernigov was given to Sviatoslav's sons: "Let each one hold his own patrimony (otchina) ...
 Let David, Oleg and Yaroslav [the three surviving sons of Svyatoslav] hold Svyatoslav's [patrimony]".
 Throughout the 12th century, the principality splintered.
 As the eldest son, Davyd held Chernigov, while Oleg made Novgorod-Seversk his capital.
 The youngest, Yaroslav, ruled in Murom and Ryazan from 1127.
 Following Yaroslav's death in 1129, his sons Sviatoslav and Rostislav received Murom and Ryazan, respectively.
 Murom-Ryazan remained in the possession of Yaroslav's descendants.
 The senior throne was Murom, while the junior was Ryazan.
 By the end of the 12th century, the family had split into two.